ortexx/express-brute-store-sequelize/README.md

 Sequelize model will be created after sequelize.sync()

-You can find model in `store.model`
+You can find the model in `store.model`

 # More
 This transport has own method `.clear([lifetime], [callback])`